-Policy Objectives National Policy Overall Policy Goal on the Environment (Revised 2016) To define a new holistic framework for guidance, management and protection of the environment as well as the conservation of natural resources for sustainable development' of the country.
-Objectives Ensuring and securing the quality of Nigeria's environment to support good health and well- being.
+Policy Objectives National Policy Overall Policy Goal on the Environment (Revised 2016) environment as well as the conservation of natural resources for sustainable development' Ensuring and securing the quality of Nigeria's environment to support good health and well- being.
 Promoting efficient and sustainable use of Nigeria's natural resources and the restoration and maintenance of the biological diversity of ecosystems.
 Promoting understanding of essential linkages between the environment, social and economic developmental issues.
 Encouraging individual and community participation in environmental improvement initiatives.
 Raising public awareness and engendering a national culture of environmental preservation; and